Ryan-Axtell-abc/crypto-wallet-finder/README.md

 # GUI Crypto Wallet Drive Searcher

 A Python program with a GTK4 interface that scans drives for cryptocurrency wallets.
+It's meant for use with USB drive docks for reliable plugging and unplugging of drives.

 ![Crypto Wallet Finder screenshot](https://github.com/Ryan-Axtell-abc/crypto-wallet-finder/blob/main/data/screenshot.png)